Laboratory Internship Program Teaches High Schoolers the Art and Science of Medical Research

 Dreaming bigger

-At the symposium, Mark R. Frey, PhD, Director of LA-HIP, shared that of 270-plus students who have participated in the program over the last two decades, all of them have gone on to enroll in a four-year institution, and many have gone on to pursue careers in science and medicine.
+At the symposium, Mark R. Frey, PhD, Director of LA-HIP, shared that of 270-plus students who have participated in the program over the last two decades, all have gone on to enroll in a four-year institution, and many have gone on to pursue careers in science and medicine.
 “We have PhDs and MDs among our graduates, and our alumni come back proudly to celebrate with us,” said Dr. Frey.

 Before their presentations, the students heard from one such alum who graduated from LA-HIP in 2017.
 Since then, he’s participated in research at several leading institutions and has recently been accepted to medical school.
 He closed his presentation by mentioning how much he looks forward, someday, to joining the faculty at CHLA.